-Philip has participated in several due diligence reviews in mergers and acquisitions, focusing on government contracts and litigation issues, and has regularly taught a course on that subject.
-He serves as a Vice Chair of the American Bar Association (ABA) Section of Public Contract Law’s Committee on Professional Responsibility and Contracting Ethics, from which perspective he counsels clients on and conducts reviews of ethics/compliance programs, and drafts ethics/compliance policies.
+Besides litigation matters, Philip has participated in several due diligence reviews in mergers and acquisitions, focusing on government contracts and litigation issues, and regularly taught a course on that subject.
+He served as a Vice Chair of the American Bar Association (ABA) Section of Public Contract Law’s Committee on Professional Responsibility and Contracting Ethics, from which perspective he counseled clients on and conducted reviews of ethics/compliance programs, and drafted ethics/compliance policies.

-- Currently representing a major defense contractor as lead counsel in more than 30 claims before the ASBCA totaling in excess of $2.4 billion, variously alleging breach of contract, failure to cooperate, and constructive changes in which the parties are engaged in vigorous deposition, discovery, and motion practice, and, in the same appeals, defending against the Government's allegations that the underlying contract is void ab initio on the grounds of fraud, conflict of interest and first material breach and seeking return of all monies paid by the Government under the contract.
+- Represented a major defense contractor as lead counsel in more than 30 claims before the ASBCA totaling in excess of $2.4 billion, variously alleging breach of contract, failure to cooperate, and constructive changes in which the parties engaged in vigorous deposition, discovery, and motion practice, and, in the same appeals, defended against the Government's allegations that the underlying contract was void ab initio on the grounds of fraud, conflict of interest and first material breach and seeking return of all monies paid by the Government under the contract.
+The team defeated the Government’s claims in their entirety, received a judgment of approximately $140 million and continues to litigate other claims.

 - Lead counsel in multi-faceted representation of an Afghani host nation contractor in (i) litigating appeals and negotiating settlements of tens of millions of dollars' worth of claims at the ASBCA, resulting in recovery of 96% of claimed quantum, (ii) reaching settlement of civil False Claims Act allegations of false and forged documents prior to Department of Justice filing court action, (iii) persuading military department's Suspension and Debarment Official to lift a proposed debarment on grounds that record presented by Government did not support allegations of false and forged documents and theft made against the client, and (iv) successfully protesting military department's non-responsibility finding against client in the U.S. Court of Federal Claims.